 1. Stena Line "Rail & Sail" Dutch Flyer Service

-This is a combination ticket that includes a Stena Line ferry from Harwich to Hook of Holland (Hoek van Holland) and also rail tickets in both UK and Netherlands.
+This is a combination ferry ticket that can also include rail tickets in UK and Netherlands.
 From the UK you travel from any of the Abellio Greater Anglia Station (AGA) stations including: London Liverpool Street, Ipswich, Colchester, Norwich and Cambridge.
-The train will take you to Harwich International ferry terminal.
+The trip between London Liverpool Street and Harwich International ferry terminal is about 1 hour 20 minutes.

-Ticket prices (2015): From the UK, tickets including [AGA rail+ferry+NS rail] are priced from £49 single, £98 return for day sailings and from £79 single, £158 return for overnight sailings.
+From the UK, tickets including [AGA rail+ferry+NS rail] are priced from £49 each way for day sailings and from £79 each way for overnight sailings.
 Fares should be booked at least 7 days in advance.
-Bookings from Harwich without the AGA rail ticket are £7 cheaper each way.
+Bookings from Harwich without the AGA rail ticket are about £7 cheaper each way.

 2. DFDS Seaways Service from Newcastle to Amsterdam